 Want to get out and about with your cat?
-Give your cat some fresh air?
-Simply travel with your cat?
+Grab some fresh air?
+Travel on an exciting adventure?

 Introducing A New Cat

-Bringing a new cat into your house is similar to a stranger showing up to you’re your home.
-You probably wouldn’t be happy, and your cat will likely be nervous and uneasy.
+Bringing a new cat into your house is similar to a stranger showing up to your home.
+You probably wouldn’t be happy, and your first kitty will likely be nervous and uneasy.

 You can help ease the introduction phase by using a cage.
-The cage will give the new cat a sense of security and allow the resident cat to get used to the new cat’s smell.
+The cage will give the new feline a sense of security and allow the resident cat to get used to the new one’s smell.

-If you rush this process, you may end up with the cats getting stressed out and spraying or fighting with each other.
-Make sure the resident cat is completely at ease with the caged cat before opening the cage door.
+If you rush this process, you may end up with both of them getting stressed out and spraying or fighting with each other.
+Make sure the “original” resident is completely at ease with the caged one before opening the cage door!

-If you have a cat that likes to disappear and is impossible to find, then temporary crating may be useful to you!
+If your little bundle of furry joy likes to disappear and is impossible to find, then temporary crating may be useful to you!

 If you have a vet appointment or are moving, gather the cat the night or week before to avoid scrambling to find your cat!
-Temporary caging can also be used if you are having a gathering or are having something delivered and worried your cat may try to sneak outside.
+Temporary caging can also be used if you are having a gathering or are having something delivered and are worried an escape might be attempted (or an injury acquired).

-Let’s face it, most cats hate to be medicated!
-If you have a cat that needs to be medicated in the short term, a cage can be your best friend.
-Your cat will be trapped and may not put up as much of a fight.
+Let’s face it, most cats (ok, most living things?) hate to be medicated!
+If yours needs to be medicated in the short term, a cage can be your best friend.
+If they’re stuck inside, it may help you administer the medicine.

 Introduction To A New Environment

-If you are planning to move, you may want to consider caging your cat(s) to ease into the place.
-This is the same principle as introducing a new cat.
+If you are planning to move, you may want to consider caging to ease into the place.
+This is the same principle as introducing a new member of the furry family.

-A lot of cats will go missing when let out into a new house without a proper introduction!
-This can be a scary event for your cat.
+A lot of kitties will go missing when let out into a new house without a proper introduction!
+This can be a scary event for everyone involved.

-It may take some time to get used to the sounds, sights, and smells before your cat feels safe enough to explore.
+It may take some time to get used to the sounds, sights, and smells before your she feels safe enough to explore.

-After the cage is opened, leave the door open because your cat may find it as a safe spot and come back.
+After the cage is opened, leave the door open because she may see it as a safe spot and come back.

 Getting Your Cat Some Fresh Air Outdoors

 Some people feel that cats should have access to the outdoors.
-However, the outdoors are a very dangerous place for a cat to be.
+However, the outdoors are a very dangerous place for any small animal.

-Some cats will still try and other cats who were previously indoor/outdoor cats may be impossible to keep exclusively indoors.
-This is when outdoor cages become a nice way to deal with the safety issues while still allowing your cat fresh air and sunshine.
-Make sure your cat has some shade.
+Some will still try to get out, and others who were previously indoor/outdoor cats may be impossible to keep exclusively indoors.
+This is when outdoor cages become a nice way to deal with the safety issues while still allowing for fresh air and sunshine.
+Make sure you provide some shade.

 After reading the descriptions above, are you ready to look for a cage?
 Here are a few we reviewed that will assist with any of the reasons above.